Vyral/anne-stewart-blog/_posts/2017-09-26-5-trends-affecting-the-portland-market.md

 We’re starting to see some indicators that our market is starting to get leveled out.
 It’s starting to get more healthy and normal.
 However, **it’s still a fantastic time to sell a home if you’re in the market for it.**

-**If you have any questions for us, don’t hesitate to give us a call or send**us an email.
+**If you have any questions for us, don’t hesitate to give us a call or send&nbsp;**us an email.
 We look forward to hearing from you soon.